jdersch/PERQemu/PERQemu/Readme-source.txt

             the emulator is running on the CPU/Z80 threads; calls to read the console are multiplexed with the SDL event loop so that commands may be entered while the PERQ is running!

+        Output
+            Now contains custom PNG and TIFF output formatters, used by the Canon laser printer interface and the screenshot command.
+These produce 1bpp monochrome images directly from PERQ memory in full resolution with zero fat and no external dependencies.
+Will be used to capture output from other simulated RS-232 or GPIB printers or plotters in the future.

 2.1  The CPU